Who is the hubverse for?#

 Modelers#

-You will ultimately submit your model outputs in the format specified by the Hub Administrators.
+You will ultimately submit your model outputs in the format specified by the hub administrators.
 Do that freaky modeling magic you do with whatever resources you have on hand.
 You use R?
 Great!
 Python?
 Go for it!
 Excel?
 Nobody’s stopping you!
 Dark Magick?
 Uh, maybe try a TI-86.

 As a modeler, you will need to